dmsc/tbxl-parser/README.md

 - The input is case insensitive (uppercase, lowercase and mixed case is supported).

+- There are parsing *directives* added, that consist on lines starting with a dollar sign `$`.
+A list of available directives documented bellow.

 - There is support for extended strings, with embedded character names.
   Start the string with `["` and end the string with `"]`, and include special characters with `{name}` or `{count*name}`, with count a decimal